Safety and Profitability: The £22.9bn Cost of Non-Compliance

 Safety Teams: From Cost Centre to Profit Engine

 So how do safety teams change the narrative?
 How do they move from being seen as a drag on the bottom line to a driver of profit and performance?
-Here are a few key ways they make this shift:

 1. Proactive Risk Management